 Though there has not been any actual conflict, and I still maintain that an outright conflict is unlikely, the tone of Egypt’s president Mohamed Morsi on Egypt’s historic and future allocation has steadily become more aggressive.
 This has been happening in front of a backdrop of both increasing development in the upstream countries, as well as increasing political cooperation.
-Ethiopia’s legislature formally endorsed and joined the Nile Basin Initiative, cementing their partnership with the basin-wide organization of Nile nations.
+Notably, Ethiopia’s legislature formally joined the Nile Basin Initiative, cementing their partnership with the basin-wide organization of Nile nations.

 South Sudan is assuming the chair of the NBI this month, and the annual meeting will be held in its capital Juba on Thursday.
-In the lead up to the meeting, Ethiopia has been diverting flow of the Blue Nile for construction of the Grand Renaissance Dam, the tripartite technical committee (of Egypt, Ethiopia, and Sudan) has completed the report (which, according to some sources, says impacts will be minimal), and Egypt and Ethiopia are aiming to “swim together” rather than “sink together.”
+In the lead up to the meeting, Ethiopia has been diverting flow of the Blue Nile for construction of the Grand Renaissance Dam, the tripartite technical committee (of Egypt, Ethiopia, and Sudan) evaluating the dam has completed the report (which, according to some sources, says impacts will be minimal), and Egypt and Ethiopia are aiming to “swim together” rather than “sink together.”

 Understanding these headlines requires taking a step back from the news cycle though.
 And this article aims to explore the role of China in fostering and influencing Nile basin changes (if you can’t wait feel free to jump to the conclusions).